Cyberlurch/NewsAgent2/README.md

 ## Email delivery

 - Reports are generated in Markdown, converted to HTML for email clients, and include a plaintext alternative.
 - Run metadata is attached as a `.txt` file for troubleshooting, while the email body omits the metadata block for readability.
+For Cybermed, the body keeps a minimal “Run Metadata” header as an anchor but the summary lines are removed; the full metadata stays in the attachment.
+- Cyberlurch weekly/monthly reports omit a separate “Sources” section; source links live inside **Top videos (this period)**.
+The Cyberlurch Daily still includes “Sources”.

 ---